-There are others.
+There are other reasons our nitrate levels are so low.
 I had seen prior indication that this soil does not hang onto nutrients.
+Clay retains soil ions.
 From what I could tell by magnifying glass and water suspension, there appeared to be very little clay here.
-US Soil Conservation Service test data for this area shows 25% clay in the top soil layers.
-Without expensive soil testing of a large number of samples, it would be hard to confirm.
-Clay retains soil ions, including nitrate.
-So I did this inexpensive diagnostic: Kitty litter is a highly adsorbent zeolite clay and is adding to public landfills by the zillions of tons.
-So, I tried adding said cheap pre-granulated clay, along with an indicator (cat pee) to see how effective it was.
+Without expensive soil testing of a large number of samples, it would be hard to confirm on a site-by-site basis what the clay levels are, but knowing what I do of the site history and slopes here, there is probably very little.
+So I did this inexpensive diagnostic: adding cheap pre-granulated clay, along with an indicator (cat pee) to see how effective it was.